 They are giving me $5,000 to invest in their platform.
 In return, I agreed to write about my experiences with their platform, good and bad, on Financial Samurai.
 I love the synergies of blogging!

-The timing of this proposal was superb because not only am I passing on buying another physical property, I also have my beloved 7-year, 4% CD expiring on 2/18/2017 in the amount of ~$330,000.
-Then I’ve got my final tranche of deferred compensation negotiated in 2012 hitting my account by 2Q17 as well.
+The timing of this proposal was superb because not only am I passing on buying another physical property, I also have a $330,000, 4% yielding, 7-year CD expiring.
+Then I’ve got my final tranche of deferred compensation negotiated in 2012 hitting my bank account in 2017 as well.
 My main goal is to find suitable income investment replacements for these funds.

 Assets that provide yield in this low interest rate environment are attractive.
 Just look at the 20-year bond ETF, TLT, up over 15% in the past 12 months.
 The same goes for VNQ, the Vanguard REIT ETF.
 During this same period, stocks have had a much more volatile ride, and are only up about ~5%.
 Past performance is not a predictor of future results.
 But given I believe interest rates will stay low for a long time, and given yield alternatives are so low, I want to continue allocating my cash towards high yielding investments.

 I’ve started with a $10,000 RealtyShares commercial property investment and will work my way up to $25,000 – $50,000 investments in 2017 and beyond.
 It’s always good to start small.